IBM-Watson/design-guide/language/guidelines/style/color/index.md

       title: "Example: Dark Palette"
       visualDisplay: /images/color/dark-palette.svg
       description: "Primary: Blue 30, Secondary: Orange 30, Accent: Teal 30"
-      caption: "Consider users who are sensitive to brightness and high contrast colors by using a grey value as a background color instead of pure black."
+      caption: "Consider users who are sensitive to brightness and high contrast colors by using a Gray value as a background color instead of pure black."
   primaryColors:
     instructions: "Choose a primary and secondary color"
     colors: